 The clear supranational nature of EECMA is evident in the Commission's claim that it would reinforce the powers of NRAs 'by taking over the functions of the ERG and giving them a robust and transparent foundation in Community law' (ibid).
 EECMA was also necessary to deal with a growing number of regulatory issues of a transnational nature which were not within the remit, by definition, of NRAs.
 Here, mobile and IP based services were specifically mentioned.
-In its bid to create EECMA, it is clear that the Commission anticipated a comprehensive attitudinal transformation among NRA members that would make it up, itself a classic element of supranationalisation.
+Initial plans in the review for the creation of a separate agency for the regulation of radio spectrum were dropped by the Commission (European Voice, 30.8.07), further enlarging the potential remit of EECMA in an important and expanding regulatory sub-field of communication.
+In creating EECMA, it is clear that the Commission anticipates a comprehensive attitudinal transformation among NRA members that would make it up, itself a classic element of supranationalisation.
 EECMA's proposed Board of Regulators would 'comprise the heads of NRAs and will work in the Community interest' (European Commission 2007: 9) which is something rather different from the operational philosophy of the ERG.
-It has also been reported that the Commission intended EECMA to be much less consultative than the ERG has been (European Voice, 30.8.07).
-Very importantly, the draft regulation to establish EECMA stipulated that its Board would take action on the basis of a simple majority vote (European Commission 2007: 37).
-It would be responsible for undertaking the main bulk of EECMA's work, referred to in articles 4-23 of the draft regulation, including approval of its programme of work for a forthcoming year.
-The Administrative Board of EECMA would be responsible for the formal appointment of the Board of Regulators and the Board of Appeal.
-It would adopt annually the EECMA workplan (after consultation with the Commission) and annual report on EECMA's activities, both of which it would be required to send to the European Parliament, the Council of Ministers and the Commission itself (European Commission 2007: 36).
+It has also been reported that the Commission intends EECMA to be much less consultative than the ERG has been (European Voice, 30.8.07).